marco-luzzara/floor-cleaner/presentation/floor-cleaner/slides.md

 <v-clicks>

 - Each cell represents a small area that the cleaner can clean by just passing on it
-- A blue cell must be cleaned, a grey cell (like a virtual wall)
+- A blue cell must be cleaned, a grey cell is like a virtual wall
 - The black cell represents the position of the cleaner

 </v-clicks>